laraplus/translatable/README.md

 A ``forceSaveTranslation($locale, $attributes)`` helper is also available to bust mass assignment protection.

-To update multiple rows at once, you may also use a query builder approach:
+To update multiple rows at once, you may also use the query builder:

 ```php
 User::where('published_at', '>', Carbon::now())->update(['title' => 'New title']);
 ```

-To update a different locale using query builder, you can still use the ``transleteInto($locale)`` helper:
+To update a different locale using the query builder, you can call the ``transleteInto($locale)`` helper:

 ```php
 User::where('published_at', '>', Carbon::now())->translateInto('de')->update(['title' => 'New title']);